 Our top-selling paddle holster for the SD9 VE is the MTR Custom Paddle Holster.

-Here are some commonly asked questions that we see regarding holsters for the S&W SD9VE pistol:
+Here are some commonly asked questions that we see regarding S&W SD9VE holster styles:

 Most of the holster styles shown below are available in a version to fit the SD9VE with a light mounted.
-MTR Custom can support the most popular light brands, including SureFire, Streamlight, and Olight.
+MTR Custom offers light bearing holster options for most popular light brands, including SureFire, Streamlight, and Olight.

 The SD9VE wasn’t explicitly designed for concealed carry, and the overall size can make it a challenge to conceal fully.
 However, with the right IWB holster, it can be used for concealed carry.